Are you giving anything up for Lent?

 Taking a little rest at City Market.

 We stopped at Starbucks on Broughton Street for a refresher and while the gang went in for our orders, I stood outside and had a cigarette.
 A woman, sitting at a Starbucks outdoor table on the corner, asked me for a “light,” which in smoker lingo means, she needs a “light.”
-She was wearing a bright green babushka, and holding a dark brown cigarillo, and I her my lighter.
+She was wearing a bright green babushka, and holding a dark brown cigarillo, and I lent her my lighter.
 After she lit up, she asked me for a dollar.
 It’s Thanksgiving, I thought, so I reached in my pocket and gave her the money I had.

 We passed at least two Hookah bars in our travels.
 This is super significant in that after I got home and did a bit of internet research I saw just how naïve I was.
 You see, I thought Hookahs were illegal in the states.
 I envisioned Hookahs as these illicit Turkish wacky weed, getting high, kind of places that were only legal in other parts of the world.
 I thought hookah was just one degree shy of marijuana!
 And, when I saw these Hookahs on the streets of Savannah, good ole USA, I sorta flipped about it!
 I reckon that maybe inhaling special Turkey blends of tobacco through a water pipe while lying around on pillows and listening to sitar music gets you high, I dunno.
 But, yeah, I’ve added doing this to my bucket list.